waterlink/active_record.cr/README.md

 - [ ] Default `table_name` implementation
 - [ ] Implement `mysql` adapter and set it to default
 - [ ] Populate this list further by making some simple app on top of it
+- [ ] Describe in readme how to implement your own adapter
 - [ ] Support more types (currently only Int|String are supported)
 - [ ] Implement `sqlite` driver and adapter
 - [ ] Implement `postgres` driver and adapter and set it to default